Lachlannr/AgeCalculator/README.md

 -   **Vast Date Format Support**: Parses dozens of formats, including standard (`YYYY-MM-DD`), natural language (`December 25, 1990`), timestamps, ISO 8601 week dates, and more.
 -   **Accurate Age Calculation**: Precisely calculates age in years, months, and days, correctly handling leap years and month-end boundary conditions.
 -   **Rich Output**: Tells you the day of the week you were born on and provides a countdown to your next birthday.
+-   **Dual-Mode CLI**: Supports both an interactive prompt and direct execution via command-line arguments.
 -   **Zero Dependencies**: Built entirely with the Python standard library, making it highly portable and easy to run anywhere.
--   **Interactive CLI**: A simple and user-friendly command-line interface for entering dates.
 -   **Comprehensive Test Suite**: Includes a robust set of unit tests to ensure accuracy and reliability.

 ## Interesting Techniques